US economy grew at 33% rate in Q3 but recovery is incomplete

 Though the unemployment rate, at 7.9%, is down significantly from 14.7% at the start of the pandemic recession, it is still historically high.
 And hiring has slowed for three straight months.
 The economy is still roughly 10.7 million jobs short of recovering all the 22 million jobs that were lost to the pandemic.

-The government’s estimate of the third-quarter jump in the gross domestic product — the total output of goods and services in the United States — was the biggest such increase on records dating to 1947, surpassing a 16.7% surge in 1950 during the Truman administration.
+The government’s estimate of the third-quarter jump in the gross domestic product — the total output of goods and services in the United States — was the biggest such increase on records dating to 1947.
 In the January-March quarter this year, GDP had contracted at a 5% annual rate before a record-setting 31.4% annual tumble in the spring.

 All-access digital subscription